Rambo (2008 film): Plot

 Myint, a Karen rebel familiar with the area, leads the mercenaries to the village.
 As they survey the damage, a squad of Tint's soldiers return.
 The soldiers sadistically force a group of prisoners to navigate a minefield for their entertainment.
 Rambo arrives and kills the Burmese soldiers with his compound bow.
 He joins the mercenaries, and they make their way to Tint's camp at night, where they have 15 minutes to rescue the surviving prisoners.
 They do this but the group is separated when they leave without Rambo, the mercenaries' sniper School Boy and Sarah to keep to their strict schedule.

 The following day, Tint and his soldiers pursue the two groups.
 Rambo kills some of them by detonating an unexploded Tallboy bomb with a Claymore mine obtained from School Boy.
 Lewis steps on a landmine and has to be carried via stretcher back to the boat, where his group is captured.
-As the soldiers prepare to execute Lewis and his men, Rambo and School Boy arrive, Rambo takes charge of a M2 Browning-equipped technical and guns down he enemy soldiers aided by School Boy and his AMR.
+As the soldiers prepare to execute Lewis and his men, Rambo and School Boy arrive, Rambo takes charge of a M2 Browning-equipped technical and guns down the enemy soldiers aided by School Boy and his AMR.
 The mercenaries rearm themselves and re-engage their captors.
 The Karen rebels, led by Myint, join the fight, eventually overwhelming Tint's soldiers and their naval forces.
-Two of the mercenaries, En-Joo and Diaz, are killed in the fight.
-When his Tatmadaw forces are wiped out, Tint attempts to flee, but Rambo intercepts and disembowels him.
+One of the mercenaries, En-Joo, is killed in the fight.
+When his Tatmadaw forces are wiped out, Tint attempts to flee, but Rambo intercepts and disembowels him with his machete.

-In the aftermath, Rambo, inspired by Sarah's words, returns to the United States to visit his father Reevis at his home in Bowie, Arizona.
+In the aftermath, Rambo, inspired by Sarah's words, returns to the United States to visit his father at his home in Bowie, Arizona.